LaWebcapsule/directus9/docs/extensions/panels.md

 ---
-description: A guide on how to build custom Panels in Directus.
+description: A guide on how to build custom Panels in Directus9.
 readTime: 3 min read
 ---